 Continued rising interest rates in the current economic environment may adversely impact our cost to borrow, real estate valuation, and stock price.
 Current economic challenges, including potential for recession, may adversely impact our tenants and our business.
-Unfavorable developments affecting the banking and financial services industry could adversely affect our business, liquidity and financial condition, and overall results of operations.

 Risk Factors Related to Pandemics or other Health Crises